Ty1776/horned-beasts/README.md

 Actual time needed to complete: 1hr

 - Lab 03 -
-Number and name of feature: Feature #1: Display a Modal Estimate of time needed to complete: 2hrs
+Number and name of feature: Display a Modal
+Estimate of time needed to complete: 2hrs
+Start time: 1330
+Finish time: 1540
+Actual time needed to complete: 2hrs 10mins

+- Lab 04 -
+Number and name of feature:
+Estimate of time needed to complete:
 Start time:
 Finish time:
 Actual time needed to complete: